Addressing Racial Gaps in College Graduation Rates

 Sallie Mae employees play a critical part in our efforts to power local communities.
 As protests and demonstrations led many local businesses in Delaware to board up their storefronts, Sallie Mae team member Jannah Williams partnered with local artists to turn boarded up storefronts into inspirational canvases.
 Her mural addressed our nation’s history of racial injustice and combined a collection of newspaper articles covering racism over the last two hundred years with images of civil rights leaders and the simple message: “We just want a kinder world than this.”

 As a leader in private student lending, we work hard to help students and families more easily access and complete higher education, and we provide a number of free tools to help them achieve that.
 In the 2019-2020 academic year, more than 24,000 students reported receiving at least one scholarship via our free scholarship search tool, covering $67 million in college costs.
 In light of the COVID-19 pandemic, Sallie Mae also offered tailored relief programs to give customers the ability to pause student loan payments.

 We also recommend students and families use our 1-2-3 approach to paying for college — first scholarships and grants, then federal student loans, and finally private student loans to fill the remaining gap.
 And year after year, our fair and responsible approach to lending works.
-In 2020, 97% of Sallie Mae loans in repayment were being successfully managed, less than 2% of loans default annually.
+Roughly 9 in 10 of Sallie Mae private student loans in repayment are being paid on time, and less than 3% of loans default.